WingsLikeEagles/K8s_Portainer/README.md

   - Click on the left button to confirm you have linked the /var/run/docker.sock

 ## Pull the required containers to your local registry
-- CentOS Atomic runs the Kebernetes Master node services as containers.
+- CentOS Atomic runs the Kubernetes Master node services as containers.
 We need those images in our local registry!
   - Based on https://wiki.centos.org/SpecialInterestGroup/Atomic/ContainerizedMaster
 - Kubernetes API Server
   - `docker pull registry.centos.org/centos/kubernetes-apiserver`